 - a.
 Board Chair Conducts the Meetings.
-Each board must elect a chair and a vice chair.
+Each board/committee must elect a chair and a vice chair.
 The board chair conducts the meetings generally in accord with Robert's Rules of Order Newly Revised. - b.
 Recording of Meetings and Meeting Minutes.
-Each meeting is generally tape recorded.
-These recordings are generally kept for approximately two years.
-Each board keeps minutes of its proceedings, indicating the attendance of each member, and the decision on every question.
+Each meeting is generally audio recorded.
+Each board keeps minutes of its proceedings, indicating the attendance of each member, the general topics of discussion and the decision on every question.
 The minutes also indicate if a member is absent for a vote or disqualified from voting.
-The minutes become part of the County's permanent records. - c.
+The minutes become part of the County's records. - c.
 Proper Decorum.
 Any comments made while the meeting is in session may be recorded and made part of the record.
 Thus, any comments or statements made during formal proceedings should be limited to consideration of the matter before the board at the time such comments are made.
 Personal comments or attacks must be avoided. - d.
 Attendance and the Need for a Quorum.
 A quorum is required in order to conduct the business of the board.
 A majority of the members of the board being present and qualified to vote constitutes a quorum.
-(For example, if it is a nine member board, a minimum of five members must be present to conduct the business of the board).
-As a member of a citizen board, being in attendance at every meeting is very important in order to ensure that a quorum is met and official business of the board can take place.
-Attendance at board meetings will be monitored and reported to the Board of County Commissioners.
-Board members which do not regularly attend meetings may be removed in order to provide opportunities for other interested citizens to serve. - e.
+(For example, if you serve on a nine member board, a minimum of five members must be present to call a meeting to order and conduct the business of the board). - e.
 Voting.
 Each decision of a board, whether a final decision or a recommendation, must be approved by a majority vote of the members present at a meeting in which a quorum is in attendance and voting.
 All members must vote on all matters before the board, unless absent or otherwise prohibited by law from voting.

 Decisions of the Board are presented in the form of a motion by any voting member, which is then seconded by another voting member.
 The motion should not be discussed, unless clarification of the motion is required, until the motion receives a proper second.
-Upon a second, the motion is opened for board discussion and upon completion of the discussion, the motion is put to a vote.
+After a second, the motion is opened for board discussion and upon completion of the discussion, the motion is put to a vote.